nerdschoolbergen/modern-javascript-and-web-apis/exercise-2/README.md

 :book: To start things off we are going to make this new `/movie` API endpoint return some hardcoded movie data.

-:pencil2: Inside the route callback function (where you see the comment "movie API code here"), declare an array of movie objects and assign it to a new variable called `movies`.
-Click on "Show movie data example" below to see an example array of movie objects:
+:pencil2: Inside the route callback function (where you see the comment "movie API code here"), declare a new variable called `movies`.
+Set the value of `movies` to a new object with a property called `movies`.
+Set the value of the `movies` _property_ to a new array of movie objects.
+Click on "Show movie data example" below to see an example:

 <details>
   <summary>Show movie data example</summary>